 An introductory course in the field of education.
 Students will be introduced to essential understandings of current practices in K-12 schools today.
 The class is an opportunity for students considering a career in education to reflect on key issues and gain practical experience in classrooms.
-Instructor approval required to ensure students have completed the background history check, MMR vaccination verification and a food handler's certificate before coursework can begin.
+Instructor approval required to ensure students have completed the background history check, and MMR vaccination verification before coursework can begin.
 1 lecture hr/wk.
 Six practicum hrs/wk.
 F, S